Timothy C. Hain, MD, Most recent update: August 26, 2018

 Visual stimulation can also result in postural sway.
 Normal persons adapt over about 30 seconds to visual input and stop swaying, while persons with vestibular deficits do not adapt.
 (Loughlin et al. 1996; Loughlin et al. 2001)

-While these sorts of symptoms are well understood, and are often treated by vestibular rehabilition, it is not entirely clear how effective this treatment is.
+While these sorts of symptoms are often treated by vestibular rehabilition, it is not entirely clear how effective this treatment is.

 Some people with vestibular disorders become unable to work on computer screens.
 The precise reason for this is not entirely clear, but some have speculated that it relates to flicker (refresh rate -- see the VEDA newsletter, Vol 16, #4, 1999).
 According the authors of the VEDA newsletter (optometrists), one should use faster refresh rates, dim and small displays (such as laptop displays), and make sure that your vision is otherwise normal.
 We have found that some people do better using projection systems -- the combination of a large "screen" and a LED type projector can be useful.